Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema fully documents all 3 parameters.
-The description adds no parameter information beyond what's in the schema, maintaining the baseline score of 3 where the schema does the heavy lifting.
+Schema coverage is 100%, so the parameter descriptions in the schema already explain locator strategy, value, and timeout.
+The tool description adds no extra meaning beyond the schema, warranting the baseline score of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.